DANS-KNAW/easy-bag-store/docs/index.md

 INSTALLATION AND CONFIGURATION
 ------------------------------
-The preferred way of install this module is using the RPM package.
-This will install the binaries to `/opt/dans.knaw.nl/easy-bag-store`, the configuration files to `/etc/opt/dans.knaw.nl/easy-bag-store`, and will install the service script for `initd` or `systemd`.
+Currently this project is build only as an RPM package for RHEL7/CentOS7 and later.
+The RPM will install the binaries to `/opt/dans.knaw.nl/easy-bag-store`, the configuration files to `/etc/opt/dans.knaw.nl/easy-bag-store`, and will install the service script for `systemd`.
 It will also set up a default bag store at `/srv/dans.kanw.nl/bag-store`.

-If you are on a system that does not support RPM, you can use the tarball.
-You will need to copy the service scripts to the appropiate locations yourself.

 BUILDING FROM SOURCE
 --------------------
 Prerequisites:

 * Java 8 or higher
 * Maven 3.3.3 or higher
-* RPM (if you want to build the RPM package).
+* RPM

 Steps: